markNZed/processism-react-three/storyboard.md

 ### 8.4.2.
 Animation
 Zoom out and show new relations that form a new entity
 ### 8.4.3.
 Narration
-As our exploration of processism progresses, we observe a general strategy at play — a movement from the specific to the abstract, from individual entities to the structures they form when viewed together.
-This movement is the process of abstraction in action.
+Throughout our exploration of processism, we've noticed a recurring pattern: moving from the specific to the abstract, from individual entities to the larger structures they form when considered together.
+This movement is the essence of abstraction in action.

-When entities accumulate and interact, they generate new patterns and structures.
-By zooming out and identifying these patterns, we engage in the process of abstraction.
+As entities accumulate and interact, they generate new patterns and structures.
+By stepping back and recognizing these patterns, we engage in abstraction, identifying broader concepts that emerge from specific details.

-At this more abstract level, we can apply the same perspectives and processes that we used at the lower levels.
-When we do this, we enter the realm of 'meta.'
-For instance, 'meta-language' refers to language about language itself.
+At this more abstract level, we can apply the same perspectives and processes that we used at lower levels.
+When we do this, we enter the realm of "meta."
+For example, "meta-language" refers to language used to discuss language itself.

-In processism, a 'meta-process' directs our attention to the processes through which other processes come into being.
-It encourages us to consider the dynamics that guide the formation and evolution of processes within a system.
+In processism, a "meta-process" directs our attention to the processes that give rise to other processes.
+It invites us to consider the dynamics that shape the formation and evolution of processes within a system.

-We can imagine a meta-process as a process for choosing new perspectives, one that governs how we move from one way of seeing the world to another.
-By recognizing and understanding these meta-processes, we gain deeper insights into the underlying dynamics that shape the systems we observe.
+We might think of a meta-process as a process for selecting new perspectives—a mechanism that guides how we shift from one way of understanding the world to another.
+By recognizing and understanding these meta-processes, we gain deeper insights into the underlying dynamics that influence the systems we observe.

-This concept of meta and abstraction expands our thinking about processes, allowing us to explore the levels of reality that emerge as we shift our focus from the specific to the general, from the concrete to the abstract.
+This concept of meta and abstraction broadens our thinking about processes, allowing us to explore new levels of reality as we shift our focus from the specific to the general, from the concrete to the abstract.

 ## 8.5.
 Scene: Relationalism vs relativism
 ### 8.5.1.
 Objective
 To distinguish between relationalism and relativism in processism, emphasizing how relationalism avoids the pitfalls of nihilism and the paradox of imposing a singular perspective while maintaining a coherent and meaningful approach to understanding systems.
 ### 8.5.2.
 Animation
 ### 8.5.3.
 Narration
-When we explore different perspectives, it's easy to forget that we, too, are observing the system from a particular perspective.
-This unawareness can create the illusion that we have found the ultimate perspective, leading us to believe we see things as they truly are, free from bias.
+As we explore different perspectives, it's important to remember that we ourselves are viewing the system from a particular standpoint.
+If we overlook this, we might fall into the illusion that we've found the ultimate perspective, believing we see things exactly as they are, free from any bias.

-This can lead to a dangerous fallacy: imagining that we have a 'view from nowhere,' where all perspectives are seen as relative and therefore beyond judgment.
-This is a common misconception in naive interpretations of post-modernity, where the idea that 'everything is relative' can result in a kind of nihilism — a belief that no perspective has any real value or truth.
+This can lead to a problematic assumption: imagining that we have a "view from nowhere," where all perspectives are considered equally relative and beyond evaluation.
+This misconception, sometimes found in naive interpretations of postmodernism, can result in a kind of nihilism—the belief that no perspective holds any real value or truth.

-However, there is an alternative to relativism and that is relationalism.
+However, there's an alternative approach: relationalism.

-Relationalism acknowledges that while we always see the world from a particular perspective, these perspectives are not isolated or meaningless.
-Instead, they are deeply interconnected and meaningful within the web of relations that form our reality.
-Relationalism allows us to understand that our perspectives are shaped by our relationships and interactions, and that these relationships give our perspectives context, meaning, and validity.
+Relationalism acknowledges that while we always perceive the world from specific perspectives, these viewpoints are not isolated or meaningless.
+Instead, they are deeply interconnected within the web of relationships that shape our reality.
+Relationalism helps us understand that our perspectives are formed by our interactions and relationships, which provide context, meaning, and validity.

-In relationalism, we avoid the trap of believing all perspectives are equally valid in a vacuum.
-Instead, we recognize that perspectives are valuable within the relational networks that connect us.
-This approach avoids the nihilism of relativism and the paradox of imposing a supposedly 'neutral' or 'liberal' perspective as the ultimate truth.
-Relationalism underscores the interconnectedness of our perspectives, showing that meaning emerges from the web of interdependent relationships rather than from isolated, relative viewpoints.
+By embracing relationalism, we avoid the trap of thinking that all perspectives are equally valid in a vacuum.
+We recognize that perspectives gain value within the networks of relationships that connect us.
+This approach steers clear of the nihilism associated with relativism and the paradox of imposing a supposedly "neutral" perspective as the absolute truth.
+Relationalism highlights the interconnectedness of our viewpoints, showing that meaning emerges from the web of interdependent relationships rather than from isolated, relative standpoints.

-By embracing relationalism, we maintain a meaningful and coherent approach to understanding systems.
-We acknowledge the importance of different perspectives while understanding that they exist within a broader context of relationships, where meaning and truth are co-constructed from stories of the past, present constraints, and stories of our future.
+In adopting relationalism, we maintain a meaningful and coherent way of understanding systems.
+We acknowledge the importance of diverse perspectives while appreciating that they exist within a broader context of relationships, where meaning and truth are co-created from our shared histories, present circumstances, and visions of the future.

 ## 8.6.
 Scene: Relations Modifying Structure (Identity)
 ### 8.6.1.
 Objective